basp/nanibot/README.md

 behavior.
 Its basic job is to listen to the IRC socket and emit events via the `nani_event` event emitter.
-Clients in the form of event handlers and other processes using the bot can use the `nani_bot` interface to interact with the IRC connection.
+Clients in the form of event handlers and other processes using the bot can use the `nani_bot` interface to interact with the underlying IRC connection in both high and reasonably low level ways.

 TODO: The `nani_utils` module contains some helper functions which might not even be used anymore.